LaTeX-Bibitem-Styler/latex-bibitemstyler/README.md

 ### Usage: Python code

 Run the program with command-line arguments:
-- The main tex file path (use double '\')
+- The main tex file path (use double '\' if you're on Windows)
-- The input bibliography tex file name
+- The input bibliography tex file name.
+Mind that all your latex project’s files must be in the same directory.
-- The output bibliography tex file name
+- The output bibliography tex file name (the name of the new bibliography file that will be generated)
 - The bibliography style:
     - 0: PLAIN (Original order)
     - 1: ALPHA (Alphanumerical order)